 1 Read the statute.
 2 Read the whole statute.
-Read the statute again.
+3 Read the statute again.
 Parse each provision so that you understand what it is proscribing or requiring, even if you do not yet understand why.
-Construct and 3 demolish mental paradigms about what the statute is doing.
-Understand the basic scheme of the statute (what it does).
-This may require going to 4 secondary sources (e.g., treatises, articles) for complex legislation. - secondary sources (e.g., treatises, articles) for complex registation.
-Determine the purpose(s) of the statute generally and of the specific provisions under scrutiny.
+Construct and demolish mental paradigms about what the statute is doing.
+4 Understand the basic scheme of the statute (what it does).
+This might require going to secondary sources (e.g. , treatises, articles) for complex legislation.
+5 Determine the purpose(s) of the statute generally and of the specific provisions under scrutiny.
 Isolate the principles and policies which underlie the statute's enactment.
-5 Determine what the "protected class" is (public or individuals).
-Look for definitions: (a) in the specific provision; (b) elsewhere in the statute; and (c) 6 in other applicable statutes.
+Determine what the "protected class" is (public or individuals).
+6 Look for definitions: (a) in the specific provision; (b) elsewhere in the statute; and (c) in other applicable statutes.
 7 Read any official comments for help in 3-6.
-8 Look at other statutes that may affect the issue.
+8 Look at other statutes that might affect the issue.
 9 Examine the case law interpreting the statute.
 10 Examine the legislative history of the statute (if available) (only if the words are ambiguous?).
-11 Apply the canons of statutory construction, where appropriate.
+11 Apply the canons of statutory construction, when appropriate.

-SELECTED PROVISIONS OF THE COLORADO REVISED STATUTES (BASED ON THE UNIFORM STATUTORY CONSTRUCTION ACT)
+SELECTED PROVISIONS OF COLORADO REVISED STATUTES (BASED ON THE UNIFORM STATUTORY CONSTRUCTION ACT)